GaryHostt/Oracle_Integration/README.md

 [Using a Service Gateway to route agent traffic soley over OCI](https://blogs.oracle.com/cloud-infrastructure/access-oracle-services-privately-with-a-service-gateway)

+- If you need to use the OIC agent in your OCI VCN, the Service Gateway ensures communication isn't routed over the internet.

 ## Integration Walk-throughs

-These are less detailed than the previous workshops, but are useful for starting use cases with the systems below.
+These are less detailed than the previous workshops, but are very useful for starting use cases with the systems below.

 ### Oracle Apps with OIC